-WorkSafeBC Claims for B.C.
-Government Employees
+WorkSafeBC claims for B.C. government employees

 Employees can apply to receive WorkSafeBC benefits if a workplace injury or occupational disease causes them to be absent from work, or for mental disorders if the disorder is caused by the workplace, including bullying or harassment.

-How to Apply
+- How to apply

-Advise your supervisor of an injury or occupational disease by filling out a Form 6A Worker's Report of Injury or Occupational Disease to Employer (PDF, 155KB) and call WorkSafeBC Teleclaim Contact Centre to apply for benefits at 1 888 WORKERS (1 888 967-5377).
-For eligibility, the injury or disease must have been caused on the job or by something related to work duties.
+Advise your supervisor of an injury or occupational disease by filling out a WorkSafe BC Worker's Report of Injury or Occupational Disease to Employer (Form 6A) and call WorkSafeBC Teleclaim Contact Centre to apply for benefits at 1-888-WORKERS (1-888-967-5377).

-Once a WorkSafeBC officer reviews the facts related to the injury and determines whether or not your claim is acceptable, WorkSafeBC will send you and your employer a decision letter
+Once a WorkSafeBC officer reviews the facts related to the injury and determines whether or not your claim is acceptable, WorkSafeBC will send you and your employer a decision letter.

 Short Term Illness and Injury Plan (STIIP) benefits provide a pay top-up for regular or auxiliary employees on accepted WorkSafeBC claims, ensuring you are paid the same amount as if you were working.

 The maximum for top-up is 130 days (6months) per claim.

 If a claim is reopened at a later date, only the remaining balance of the 6 month maximum is paid.